7 Classic American Foods Everyone Loved

 Rice and Tapioca Pudding

 Both of these desserts were popular as instant and homemade versions throughout the 1900s, thickened with rice or tapioca pearls.
-It was basically pudding that you could chew.
-Overall, pudding in general has fallen from grace since at least the 1990s, but these two in particular are rarely seen nowadays.
+It was essentially pudding that you could chew.
+Overall, pudding has fallen from grace since at least the 1990s, but these two in particular are rarely seen nowadays.
 It could be the dessert-with-added-carbs combo that made them extinct.
 Here are some other vintage dessert recipes we no longer make.